webOS-ports/org.webosports.app.contacts/README.md

 org.webosports.app.contacts
 ===========================

-The Contacts app for webOS Ports, built with Enyo2.
+The Contacts (address book) app for Lune OS, built with Enyo 2.
-Depends on Connectors to supply most data, but also allows local editing.
+Typically, most data is supplied by Synergy Connectors, but it also allows local editing.

+## Building/Installation

 You can develop in the browser like a normal Enyo 2 app - Contacts will use the data in db8SourceMock.js